pyeatt/SDSMT_thesis/README.md

 files.
 For the initial setup, you will need access to a system that has at least a minimal LaTeX installed.
 Overleaf cannot perform the setup, but you can upload your document to Overleaf after you have set it up.

+After initial setup, you can print <code>thesis.pdf</code> and <code>thesiscitations.pdf</code> or view them to see how to use the thesis class.</li>

 On a system with LaTeX installed, you can generate the documentation and the class files as follows:

 <H2>Setup</H2>
 <H4>WINDOWS</H4>